iyifr/iyifr/README.md

 ## 👋 Hi, I'm Iyi! 🚀

-- 💻 Skilled web app developer with Vue, Svelte, and React expertise.
+- 💻 Skilled web developer with expertise in Vue, Svelte, and React.
 - 🌐 Experienced in building robust and secure APIs with typesafe code on the server side.
-- ⚡️ Passionate about exploring languages like Rust, C, and Zig to deepen understanding of algorithms, networking, and database internals.
+- ⚡️ Currently exploring languages like Elixir, Gleam, and Zig to deepen understanding of algorithms, networking, and database internals.
-- 🎮 Enthusiastic about diving into ambitious projects and experimenting with cutting-edge technologies.
-- ⚡️ Committed to delivering high-quality code and creating exceptional user experiences.
+- 🌸 Passionate about elegant, expressive code and sleek user interfaces.